AhmedCemil/mic_manager_app/README.md

 # mic_manager_app
 A Python package that allows to manage your mic state and it notifies you.

 You may change mic state via this program or whatever you choose.
 It detecs the state changes.

+Compatible with both windows 10 and 11.
+CMD window appears only in Windows 11.
+It minimized at start.

 Do not forget to run "pip install git+github.com/AhmedCemil/thread_manager" command to run python code!